Mandala Magic makes mosaics!

-Children from grade six worked with students from the high school in a project of integration.
+Inspired by the famous wood block print of the great wave of Kanagawa, one of Hokusai’s finest works and possibly the single most famous image in all oriental art, the students of Copperfield Secondary College created this 25 meters long and 6 meters high mosaic called, 'the wave of life' .
+Children from grade six worked with students from the high school creating a project of integration.
 It depicts the continuous waves of progress and growth experienced in education.

 This large mosaic linked to the neighboring primary school's mosaic design.
 A huge art project that represented the transition of students from primary to secondary school.
 Students from both campuses worked together creating the design, smashing tiles, making the mosaic and grouting to create this amazing work of art.
 Symbolically it represents the journey through childhood and adolescence to emerging on the land of the adult.
 During that journey we encounter many challenges.
 Help and support are available to get us through.